Dayton & Cincinnati Railroad

 A major advantage of the Dayton & Cincinnati route, aside from its shorter distance and easy grade to points north, was that it is entirely immune to flooding.
 Until large flood control projects were brought online after 1937, the Mill Creek Valley was regularly plagued by rising waters.
 Flooding from the creek itself was certainly an issue, but water backing up the valley from the Ohio River was a much bigger concern, since this would regularly strangle railroad operations, blocking all routes to the north.
 The Little Miami Railroad was subject to rising water from the Ohio and Little Miami Rivers as well, while the L&N and C&O tracks in northern Kentucky were prone to floods by the Ohio and Licking Rivers.
 So not only would the approach tracks of the Dayton & Cincinnati be safe from flooding, the terminal area at Court Street is also on high ground as well.
 This was a big selling point.

 This lengthened Deer Creek Tunnel would be the Dayton Short Line's centerpiece.
 The ambitious project called for a 10,011 foot long tunnel, with 7,903 feet of it being bored directly through the hill.
 The remaining 2,108 feet of approaches (1,525 feet on the south end and 583 feet on the north) was to be cut and cover construction.
-Had it been completed before 1875, when the Hoosac Tunnel in Massachusetts opened, it would have been the longest tunnel in the United States, and perhaps the entire western hemisphere.
+Had it been completed before 1875, when the Hoosac Tunnel in Massachusetts opened, it would have been the longest tunnel in the United States.
 The 25 foot wide by 19 foot tall tunnel would be walled with stone and arched with brick.
 This generous size for the time was enough to accommodate the two dual-gauge tracks at an easy grade of 39.6 feet per mile, or 0.75%.

 This tunnel would be 25,081 feet long, almost exactly 2.5 times the length of the Deer Creek Tunnel.
 With an estimated construction cost of $2 million, ground was broken on January 8, 1851.
 Technical, financial, and political problems would plague the project over its 25-year construction.
 Early tunnel boring machines broke down and were discarded after only a few feet of test digs were completed.
 The east end had to contend with hard quartz and gneiss that resisted blasting, and the west end was filled with unconsolidated ground up limestone soaked with water that resembled quicksand.
 By 1860 after a $2 million loan from the state and a change in contractor, barely 500 feet had been excavated from the west portal, even after two shafts had been dug from above to create more working points, and 1,810 feet had been excavated from the east portal.